bafonins/t0d0-app-test/README.md

 The live version of the t0d0 app is hosted on a private [linode](https://www.linode.com/) VPS instance, deployed using github actions, `docker-compose` with traffic routed using `nginx` on the server.

+# Commands

+## Development build with docker

+Make sure to have `docker` and `docker-compose` installed on your machine.
+Then run `docker-compose -f docker-compose.dev.yml up --build`.
+This should start a `PostgreSQL` database (with the `pgAdmin` dashboard) and the t0d0 app.

+- `pgAdmin` should be accessible on port `:5050`.
+Use credentials set in `.env.development` file.
+- `t0d0-app` react.js client served by `vite` should be accessible on port `:5173`
+- `t0d0-app` nest.js server should be accessible on port `:3000`
+  - GraphQL playground should be accessible on the `/graphql` path

+## Production build with docker

+Make sure to populate `.env.production` file based on `.env.development` example and have `docker` and `docker-compose` install locally.
+Then run `docker-ompose -f docker-compose.prod.yml up --build`.
+This should start a `PostrgreSQL` database and the t0d0 app.

+- `t0d0-app` nest.js server should be accessible on port `:3000`.
+  Note: in production build `t0d0-app` client is server by the nest.js server as static assets.

 # Tech stack

 **t0d0-app-test** is a full-stack application to manage tasks with infinite nesting.
 This project is a monorepo containing [apps/client](#client-side) and [apps/server](#server-side) projects.
 [Turborepo](https://turbo.build/) is used to orchestrate dependencies and pipelines.